Geographical Index > United States > Connecticut > Middlesex County > Report # 55169|

 3, A real Bigfoot.
 The area is in a watershed that is very typical of New England woodland with lots of abutting woodland properties, streams etc. Plenty of room to move about.

 Tim Vogel is the owner of Tekoa Mountain Outdoors, an outdoor, adventure education business.
 Located in Western Massachusetts. (www.tekoamountainoutdoors.com).

 Tim is a BFRO Northeast Investigator, and has assisted in the BFRO MA.
 Expeditions 2015-16.
-Attended and taught tracking, casting and provided a demo on FLIR units at the Vermont BFRO 2016 Expedition.
-Also a member of Team Squatchachusetts and interested in Bigfoot since 1976 when something with big feet went through his family’s back yard one winter's day.
+Attended and taught tracking, casting and provided a demo on FLIR units at the Vermont BFRO 2016, Pennsylvania 2017.
+Western MA 2017 and The BFRO Bridgewater Triangle area 2017 Expeditions.
+A member of Team Squatchachusetts and interested in Bigfoot since 1976 when something with big feet went through his family’s back yard one winter's day.